systematic-magic/AgingPMC/research_papers_html.rst

 1.3.
 Check that title is written in black and bold font.

 1.4.
 Check that capitalisation of scientific terms is correct.
-We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 1.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.